Tamazunchale

-Tamazunchale is a town and municipality in the state of San Luis Potosí, central Mexico.
+Tamazunchale is a town and municipality in the Mexican state of San Luis Potosí.
 In 2010 the area of the municipality was 354 sqkm and the population was 96,820.
 The population of the town was 24,562.

 Etymology

 The name Tamazunchale (Tam-uxum-tzalle) comes from the Huastec language, and means "Place of the Government"; it was the Huastec capital around the 15th century.

 History

-The area of the State of San Luis Potosí including: Tamazunchale, Jacala, Coxcatlan, Tamacuil, Xatxapala, Tacetuco and Huahuatla along the Moctezuma River, was the Huastec Indian territory.
+The area of the state of San Luis Potosí including Tamazunchale, Jacala, Coxcatlan, Tamacuil, Xatxapala, Tacetuco and Huahuatla along the Moctezuma River was the Huastec Indian territory.

-In 1454, Montezuma, the ruler of the city of Tenochtitlan, sent his troops to dominate the Huastec nation, and won the war.
+In 1454, Moctezuma I, the ruler of the city of Tenochtitlan, sent his troops to dominate the Huastec nation, and won the war.
 The Huastec had no choice but to give in and pay tribute to the Aztec capital.
 In 1485, the three chiefs of the Huastec nation, Chicontepec, Temapache, and Molango, led several rebellions and were free for a time from the Aztecs.
 In 1487, the new ruler of Tenochtitlan, Ahuizotl sent troops to end the rebellion and subjugate the Huastec nation.

 They did so, and to ensure they remained loyal, sent many Aztec families to live there, to the extent that 55% of the population of Tamazunchale were Aztecs.
 The Huastecs continued to pay tribute to the Aztec nation.